 Talampaya National Park

-Talampaya is one of the lesser visited national parks in Argentina, and it is best visited in the winter months, between June and August.
 You will find it in the province of La Rioja.
-What makes this park – created in 1997 – an excellent place to visit are the archeological and paleontological remains: you will be able to see fossils of dinosaurs there.
-It is such as special place that it has been enlisted among UNESCO World Heritage sites.
+What makes this park—created in 1997—an excellent place to visit are the archeological and paleontological remains: you can see dinosaur fossils there.
+It is such a special place that it has been enlisted among UNESCO World Heritage sites.

 One of the best attractions is Talampaya gorge, famous for its stunning rock formations.
 The Ciudad Perdida (Lost City) and Los Cajones are other must-sees.